ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

         "query available agents");
 ```

-To identify the counters that an agent supports, you can query the available counters with rocprofiler_iterate_agent_supported_counters.
-An example with a single agent (returning the available counters in gpu_counters) would be the following:
+2. To identify the counters supported by an agent, query the available counters with `rocprofiler_iterate_agent_supported_counters`.
+Here is an example of a single agent returning the available counters in `gpu_counters`:

 ```CPP
     std::vector<rocprofiler_counter_id_t> gpu_counters;